data2viz/data2viz/README.md

 It is currently possible to use it in the browser (javascript + svg) or in the JVM (bytecode + JavaFx).

 The code is separated in modules that can be independently used.
-Some are specifically for visualization ([d2v-path](https://github.com/data2viz/data2viz/tree/master/path), [d2v-shape](https://github.com/data2viz/data2viz/tree/master/shape), [d2v-viz](https://github.com/data2viz/data2viz/tree/master/viz)) and others can be used outside of dataviz projects.
+Some are specifically designed for visualization ([d2v-path](https://github.com/data2viz/data2viz/tree/master/path), [d2v-shape](https://github.com/data2viz/data2viz/tree/master/shape), [d2v-viz](https://github.com/data2viz/data2viz/tree/master/viz)) and others can be used outside of dataviz projects.
 For example,
 [d2v-format](https://github.com/data2viz/data2viz/tree/master/format)
-can be used as a multiplatform kotlin format library.
+can be used as a multiplatform kotlin format library outside of any dataviz project.

 data2viz proposes to develop data visualizations through a fully typed DSL.
 It simplifies the creation of complex visualizations by helping developer with IDE’s suggestions based on the current context.